Grollus/RepData_PeerAssessment1/PA1_template.md

 Clearly, this needs to be dealt with.
-Although there are many sophisticated strategies for dealing with missing data, in this case I am just going to use the mean value for the interval across all days as the imputed value for that missing day and interval.
+Although there are many sophisticated strategies for dealing with missing data, in this case I am just going to use the mean value for the interval averaged across all days as the imputed value for that missing day and interval.

-With this my strategy for imputation picked, I identify missing rows and replace the NA values with the mean for the interval.
+With my strategy for imputation picked, I identify missing rows and replaced the NA values with the mean for the interval.
+Note that the mean for each interval was already calculated above in the average daily activity section.

 ```r